8 examples of outstanding promotional videos

 1. Create a promo video to showcase your products, like M&S

 © Marks and Spencers

-In this video, Marks and Spencers promotes a healthy, balanced diet by showing beautiful shots of food.
+In this video, Marks and Spencers promote a healthy, balanced diet by showing beautiful shots of food.
 Promoting a healthy lifestyle is attractive, especially in this wave of “better eating.”
 They have chosen a dramatic black background to highlight the vibrant colors of their food, reflecting the quality and freshness of it.

-Their use of geometric shapes and concentric circles is consistent and their backing track, acceleration, and slow-motion shots keep the audience engaged and enticed throughout.
+Their use of geometric shapes and concentric circles are consistent and their backing track, acceleration, and slow-motion shots keep the audience engaged and enticed throughout.

 2. Take a competitive approach to attract the right people, like Nike

 The sports clothing company, Nike, is recognized worldwide nowadays.
 This video is promoting the Nike Football Academy, which is for young, unsigned soccer players looking to be signed by a professional club.
 Their goal, to motivate young athletes to try out the Academy, tries to inspire people to go from a “good player” to a “brilliant player” - this competitive approach is perfect for the target audience of eager, young, fit athletes and will surely entice the type of people Nike is looking for.

 The music is fast-paced, modern and moves at the pace at which they are training in the video.
 The angles, playback speed, and editing give a lot of kinetic energy to the video, which continues to inspire and entice the target audience.

 3. Ace your target audience, like The Dollar Shave Club